kucabix/reddit-monitoring/README.md

 # Reddit Agent MVP

-A Streamlit web application that monitors Reddit for specific keywords and exports results to Google Docs.
+A Streamlit web application that monitors Reddit for specific keywords, analyzes posts with AI for business relevance, and exports results to Google Docs.

 ## Quick Start